-He is a co-author of Financial Valuation: Applications and Models 1st-4th ed., a contributing author to Cost of Capital: Estimation and Applications, 2nd-4th ed., an expert panelist for Financial Valuation and Litigation Expert, an Editorial Board member for Business Valuation Update, and a member of the Editorial Task Force for VSCPA Disclosures.
+Harold is a co-author of Financial Valuation: Applications and Models, 1st-4th ed., a contributing author to Cost of Capital: Estimation and Applications, 2nd-4th ed., a member of the VSCPA Editorial Task Force for Disclosures, an Editorial Board member for Business Valuation Update, and a former expert panelist for Financial Valuation and Litigation Expert.
+He has been interviewed by The Wall Street Journal, as well as numerous other publications.

 Harold received his A.B. degree from The College of William and Mary and his M.B.A. degree from Virginia Commonwealth University where he was a member of Beta Alpha Psi (National Accounting Honorary).